-Further, the Group exports a significant amount of its products produced in India to overseas customers, generates significant revenues from such customers and receives payment from such customers in foreign currencies.
+Further, the Group exports a significant amount of its products produced in India to overseas customers, generates significant revenues from such customers and receives payment from such customers in foreign currencies including US dollars.
+Recently the US dollar has depreciated against the Rupee.
 As such, an appreciation of the Rupee decreases the Rupee value of such revenues and also affects the competitive advantage the Group derives from lower costs in its Indian manufacturing facilities.
-The Group may also import certain hardware and software for future expansion.
-An adverse change in currency exchange rates will increase the cost of these imports.